 - include, when possible, a 'Design Manager' as a partner on the project team for all large multi-discipline projects

-- provide clear and concise definitions of the roles and responsibilities between project management functions and all discipline expertise functions (see Roles and Responsibilities on Project Teams - Generic Practice Model for Project Teams)
+- provide clear and concise definitions of the roles and responsibilities between project management functions and all discipline expertise functions (see Roles and responsibilities for project teams)

 - involve the discipline specialists in discussions with clients regarding project definition, options, risks, program delivery, preliminary design decisions and other project brief issues